explosion/spaCy/website/docs/api/tok2vec.md

 api_trainable: true
 ---

-Apply a "token-to-vector" model and set its outputs in the doc.tensor attribute.
+Apply a "token-to-vector" model and set its outputs in the `Doc.tensor` attribute.
 This is mostly useful to **share a single subnetwork** between multiple components, e.g. to have one embedding and CNN network shared between a [`DependencyParser`](/api/dependencyparser), [`Tagger`](/api/tagger) and [`EntityRecognizer`](/api/entityrecognizer).